lion-packages/bundle/README.md

 ## SECURITY
 Learn more about using security features.
 [Lion-Security](https://github.com/Sleon4/Lion-Security)

+## FILES
+Learn more about using functions in files.
+[Lion-Files](https://github.com/Sleon4/Lion-Files)

 ## CARBON
 The Carbon class inherits from the PHP DateTime class and is installed by default. [nesbot/carbon](https://carbon.nesbot.com/)